-1. Multicultural Awareness Events (20 pts; 2 Presentations & Summaries @ 10 pts each) Students can attend up to two presentations throughout September.
+- 1. Cultural Events (20 pts; 2 Presentations & Summaries @ 10 pts each) Students can attend up to two presentations throughout the surgestar.
+To care the set - Students can attend up to two presentations throughout the semester.
 To earn the extra-credit points, you must attend the event (virtual and recorded opportunities are available) and write a one-two page reflection following the additional instructions on Canvas.
 The written reflection is due within one-week of the presentation date before midnight.